danielhartnell/library/README.md

 - I may transition from jQuery to pure Javascript to eliminate an unnecessary layer of abstraction.
 - Currently opacity on hover is done with jQuery.
 My buddy Seth has recommended pure CSS for faster results.
 - Can I show if the app is currently running under Heroku?

+### Ideas

+We should migrate to Ember JS to the front-end.
+It would be a great learning experience and may help to improve the look of the site.